Whitby: Public services

-A wide range of health care services is provided by Whitby Community Hospital, formerly run by the Scarborough and North East Yorkshire Health Care NHS Trust and now by the Humber NHS Foundation Trust.
-In February 2018 it was agreed to redevelop the hospital site at a cost of £12 million into a "health and wellbeing hub" with an urgent care centre and 19 inpatient beds.
+Whitby Community Hospital was formerly run by the Scarborough and North East Yorkshire Health Care NHS Trust, and more recently by the Humber Teaching NHS Foundation Trust.
+In February 2018 it was decided to redevelop the hospital site at a cost of £12 million into a "health and wellbeing hub" with an urgent care centre and 19 inpatient beds.

-There are five general practitioners and five dentists in the area.
-Yorkshire Ambulance Service provides hospital transport throughout Yorkshire.
+Five general practitioners and five dentists serve the Whitby area.

+Yorkshire Ambulance Service provides transport throughout Yorkshire.

-Whitby fire station, run by North Yorkshire Fire and Rescue Service, is crewed between 8 am and 6 pm.
-The town's two police stations are provided by the North Yorkshire Police Authority.
-The lifeboat station built in 2007, on the east bank, is operated by the Royal National Lifeboat Institution.
-The crew members are unpaid volunteers and the station has two lifeboats, an inshore D class lifeboat the Warter Priory which was donated to the station in 2017, and an all-weather Trent class lifeboat, the George and Mary Webb.
+Whitby fire station is manned by North Yorkshire Fire and Rescue Service between 8 am and 6 pm.

+The town's two police stations are provided by North Yorkshire Police Authority.

+lifeboat station built in 2007, on the east bank, is operated by the Royal National Lifeboat Institution.
+Crew members are unpaid volunteers and the station has two lifeboats, an inshore D class lifeboat the Warter Priory which was donated to the station in 2017, and an all-weather Shannon-class lifeboat, the Lois Ivan, launched in 2023.

-North Yorkshire County Council waste management services provide a household waste recycling centre at Whitby Industrial Estate, and operates an alternate weekly collection of household waste, whereby the type of waste collected alternates between recyclables and landfill waste.
-The water supply, predominantly from the River Esk, is treated at Ruswarp Water Treatment Works and distributed from there by Yorkshire Water who also deal with the town's sewerage.
+North Yorkshire County Council waste management services operate a household waste recycling centre at Whitby Industrial Estate, and a weekly collection alternating between recyclables and landfill waste.

+Mains water supply, predominantly from the River Esk, is treated at Ruswarp Water Treatment Works by Yorkshire Water who also deal with the town's sewerage.

 CE Electric UK is responsible for delivering electricity and Northern Gas Networks supply piped gas.

 Education

-Whitby has a three-tier school system, primary, middle (11–14) and Caedmon College (11–19), which was formed in 2014 from the merger of Caedmon School (11–14) and Whitby Community College (14–19).
+Whitby has a three-tier school system, primary, middle (11–14) and Caedmon College (11–19), the latter formed in 2014 from the merger of Caedmon School (11–14) and Whitby Community College (14–19).
 Eskdale School continues to operate as a middle school, but is currently consulting on raising its age range to 16.
-In February 2018 Caedmon College and Eskdale School agreed to federate and plan to provide a joint sixth form operation in the town.
+In February 2018 Caedmon College and Eskdale School agreed to federate and plan to provide a joint sixth form in the town.

 The primary schools are St Hilda's Roman Catholic Primary School, Stakesby Community Primary School, West Cliff Primary School, Airy Hill Community Primary School and East Whitby Community Primary School.
 North Yorkshire County Council provides education services.

-The Whitby and District Fishing Industry Training School offers training for new entrants to the fishing industry and experienced fishermen.
+The Whitby and District Fishing Industry Training School offers training for new entrants to the fishing industry, and experienced fishermen.